-Dr. Herman accepts reimbursement from all standard indemnity insurance plans and presently participates with United Concordia PPO and Delta Dental Premier.
+Dr. Herman accepts reimbursement from all standard indemnity insurance plans.
 Most PPO plans allow subscribers to receive dental care “out of network” at a slightly higher fee.
 Bethesda Dental Care welcomes all persons with PPO insurance plans.
 Dr. Herman does not accept DMO or HMO insurance.

 An Explanation of Third Party Payment for Dental Care